By: Kellep Charles and Adrian Williams

 As stated, there is no self-certification.
 Your organization will coordinate directly with an accredited and independent third-party commercial certification organization to request and schedule a CMMC assessment.
 Your company will specify the level of the certification requested based on your company’s specific business requirements.
 Your company will be awarded certification at the appropriate CMMC level upon demonstrating the appropriate maturity in capabilities and organizational maturity to the satisfaction of the assessor and certifier.
 Once your certification has been obtained, the level will be made public, however, details regarding specific findings will not be publically available.
 The DoD will only see your certification level.

 Existing measures have failed the U.S., just take a look at the Chinese J-31 aircraft as a prime example, which is very similar to the American F-35 Joint Strike Fighter.
 The question is not whether U.S. adversaries have become better innovators, as compared to becoming better thieves.
 The NIST 800-171 relies on organizations to self-assess their posture and then report their compliance.
 Self-assessments cannot be truly trusted, thus a new approach is needed.

-In addition, compliance does not you are are secure and will never equal that.
+In addition, compliance does not mean you are secure and will never equal that.
 Compliance requires only achieving a level of implementation and making sure items are in place.
 For example, putting a lock on a door may satisfy a compliance requirement, but the type of lock and the type of door that affects how safe and secure the item being protected can actually be safeguarded.
 To address these shortcomings, as well as protect the information, CUI and national security the CMMC is a welcome and needed mechanism.